10p-freddo/fruitstrap/README.md

 ## Demo

-* The included demo.app represents the minimum required to get code running on iOS.
+The included demo.app represents the minimum required to get code running on iOS.

-* `make install` will install demo.app to the device.
+* `make demo.app` will generate the demo.app executable.
+If it doesn't compile, modify IOS_SDK_VERSION in the Makefile.
-* `make debug` will install demo.app and launch a GDB session.
+* `make debug` will install demo.app and launch a LLDB session.

 ## Notes